sanoojes/sanoojes.github.io/README.md

-## Sanoojes Personal Site
+## Sanooj's Personal Site

-am poor in naming things so the code may seem difficult to understand
+Welcome!
+This is the source code for my personal website.

+**A Work in Progress**

+I'm actively working on a new and improved version of my portfolio, so some of the code here is a bit messy. 😅

+**Stay tuned for the big reveal soon!**